Tomatotech90/github-contribution-log/README.md

 ### Environment Setup

 Reproduced on Ubuntu 24.04 running inside a VMware virtual machine. pwndbg was cloned from the official repository and installed via `./setup.sh`.
-A missing C++ compiler caused the setup to fail initially, resolved by running `apt install -y g++ build-essential` before retrying.
+A missing C++ compiler caused the setup to fail initially; it was resolved by running `apt install -y g++ build-essential` before retrying.

 ### Steps to Reproduce